ankush5007/ankush5007/README.md

 - 👋 Hi, I’m @ankush5007
 - 👀 I’m interested in Buuilding Products
 - 🌱 I’m currently learning how to live a life fullest
-- 💞️ I’m looking to collaborate on startup's
+- 💞️ I’m looking for a collaborate on startup's
 - 📫 How to reach me my email id ankush.jetly@yahoo.com

 <!---